ikelaiah/threadpool-fp/README.md

 - event-driven workers with no polling sleeps;
 - four task forms: procedures, methods, and indexed variants;
 - timeout-aware `TryQueue` and `WaitForAll` overloads;
+- observable `Submit`/`TrySubmit` task handles;
+- task batches and chunked `SubmitRange` processing;
+- race-safe cancellation of work that has not started;
 - deterministic, draining `Shutdown`;
 - captured worker exceptions through `LastError`, `Errors`, and `OnError`; and
 - automatic worker-count selection with safety limits.